denten-books/plain-text/main.md

 developed of these.
 Engineering for dissent.
 The ability to create shared goals and to exit. engagement with shared project.
 The subject of my next book.

-# Crypto and secrecy
-consider adding it back as a chapter
 # Tech Appendix

 ## Prepare How to run the terminal.
 What is it.
 And why?
 Intro to POSIX